Why Anthony Rizzo Deserves A Contract Extension from the Chicago Cubs

 An extension would make complete sense for the Cubs.
 The reason being Rizzo would likely sign for a lot less than Baez and Bryant.
 Considering Rizzo is a lot older as well, he likely won’t ask for as many years as the other two.
 This would allow the Cubs to avoid a long-term commitment where they have to put an exponential amount of money on the table.

 Overall, you know what you are getting with Rizzo as an organization.
-He is a competitor that helps the his team win games and provides consistency for them year after year.
+He is a competitor that helps the team win games and provides consistency for them year after year.
 Even if he somewhat struggles at the plate, he walks a lot and is great defensively.
 After all, he has won four gold gloves and solidified himself as one of the best defensive first baseman in the MLB.

 Rizzo is a fan-favorite in Chicago and has done a lot for the organization on and off the field.
 It will be interesting to see if the Cubs extend him possibly as early as this spring.
 New President of Baseball Operations for the Cubs, Jed Hoyer, has said he will sit down with Rizzo, Bryant, and Baez during Spring Training to discuss possible extensions.
 Rizzo was quoted saying, “Like Jed said, Spring Training is the perfect time — one way or the other”.
 Both sides clearly want to make an agreement making now the perfect time to extend the long-time Cub.